Trump plans to hike tariffs on Canadian goods to 35%

 Hours before Trump’s letter, Carney posted on X a picture of himself with British Prime Minister Keir Starmer, saying, “In the face of global trade challenges, the world is turning to reliable economic partners like Canada.”
 Implied in his statement was that the U.S. has become unreliable because of Trump’s haphazard tariff regime, which has gone through aggressive threats and reversals.

+Daniel Beland, a political science professor at McGill University in Montreal, said Trump’s latest move will make it more difficult for Canada and the U.S. to reach a trade deal, Beland said.

+“It doesn’t mean a new trade deal between Canada and the United States is impossible, but it shows how hard it is for the Canadian government to negotiate with a U.S. president who regularly utters threats and doesn’t appear to be a reliable and truthful interlocutor,” he said.

-Trump has sent a series of tariff letters to several countries that became increasingly personal in recent versions, including a Wednesday note that put a 50% tariff on Brazil for the ongoing trial of its former president, Jair Bolsonaro, for trying to stay in office after his 2022 election loss.
-Trump was similarly indicted for his efforts to overturn his 2020 election loss.
+Trump has sent a series of tariff letters to 23 countries.
+Those form letters became increasingly personal with Canada as well as a Wednesday note that put a 50% tariff on Brazil for the ongoing trial of its former President Jair Bolsonaro for trying to stay in office after his 2022 election loss.
+Trump was similarly indicted for his efforts to overturn his 2020 election loss to Democrat Joe Biden.

+Trump administration officials have said that Trump was seeking to isolate its geopolitical rival China with the tariffs, but the latest tariffs have undermined that message.
+Brazil’s largest trading partner is China, not the U.S., and Chinese government officials have framed his import taxes as a form of bullying.

+“Sovereign equality and non-interference in internal affairs are important principles of the U.N.
+Charter and basic norms governing international relations,” said Mao Ning, the Chinese Foreign Ministry spokesman.
+“Tariffs should not be used as a tool for coercion, bullying and interference in the internal affairs of other countries.”

 In June, Trump said he was suspending trade talks with Canada over its plans to continue its digital services tax, which would hit U.S. technology companies.
 A few days later, talks resumed when Carney rescinded the tax.

-It was unclear from Trump’s Thursday letter how the higher tariffs would interact with the 2020 United States Mexico Canada Agreement that Trump negotiated.
-Under the current tariff regime, the USMCA protected eligible goods.
+Under the current tariff structure, the 2020 United States Mexico Canada Agreement has protected eligible goods from Trump’s tariffs.
 But a review of the pact is scheduled for 2026.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.